rails/rails/guides/source/active_job_basics.md

 failed_execution.discard  # Deletes the failed job
 ```

 For better tracking, you can use a tool like [`mission_control-jobs`](https://github.com/rails/mission_control-jobs) to manage failed jobs.
+Read more about [Failed Jobs and Retries in the Solid Queue Documentation](https://github.com/rails/solid_queue?tab=readme-ov-file#failed-jobs-and-retries).

 ### Error Reporting on Jobs